awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 ### Configure your target database user<a name="agents.cassandra.prereqs.target-db-user"></a>

-Before you migrate data to your target Amazon DynamoDB database, configure a new IAM user\.
+Before you migrate data to your target Amazon DynamoDB database, configure the required IAM resources\.

-**To configure an IAM user**
+**To configure IAM resources**

-1. Create a new IAM user\.
-For more information, see [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.

 1. Create an IAM policy that provides access to your Amazon DynamoDB database\.
 Make sure that your IAM policy includes the following permissions\.